swiftlang/swift/stdlib/stdlib.docc/enabling-c++-interoperability-in-your-project.md

 If you're using Swift Package Manager, add `.interoperabilityMode(.Cxx)` to the `swiftSettings` of the Swift target that imports your C++ code rather than the C++ library target itself.
 You write the full `Package.swift` when you expose the module.

-For command line users, pass `-cxx-interoperability-mode=default` to `swiftc` when you compile the project.
+Command-line users, pass `-cxx-interoperability-mode=default` to `swiftc` when you compile the project.

 If you're using Xcode, select your target and open the Build Settings tab.
-Search for the C++ and Objective-C Interoperability build setting, and set it to C++ / Objective-C++.
+Search for the C++ and Objective-C Interoperability build setting, and set it to C++/Objective-C++.

 ## Create your C++ class